appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/download-table-data.md

 </dd>

-2. In Appsmith, create a new query to fetch data from the API using `limit` and `offset` parameters:
+2. In Appsmith, create a new API query to fetch data from the API using `limit` and `offset` parameters:

 <dd>